 In the context of hierarchical reinforcement learning, the idea of hierarchies of abstract machines (HAMs) is to write a partial policy as a set of hierarchical finite state machines with unspecified choice states, and use reinforcement learning to learn an optimal completion of this partial policy.
-Given a HAM with potentially deep hierarchical structure, there often exist many internal transitions where a machine calls another machine with the environment state unchanged.
-In this paper, we propose a new hierarchical reinforcement learning algorithm that automatically discovers such internal transitions, and shortcircuits them recursively in the computation of Q values.
-We empirically confirm that the resulting HAMQ-INT algorithm outperforms the state of the art significantly on the benchmark Taxi domain and a much more complex RoboCup Keepaway domain.
+Given a HAM with deep hierarchical structure, there often exist many internal transitions where a machine calls another machine with the environment state unchanged.
+In this paper, we propose a new hierarchical reinforcement learning algorithm that automatically discovers such internal transitions, and shortcircuits them recursively in the computation of O values.
+The resulting HAMO-INT algorithm outperforms the state of the art significantly on the benchmark Taxi domain and a much more complex RoboCup Keepaway domain.